ArsonAssassin/DSAP/README.md

 * Feature: Enable DLC (#50).
 Exclude-able as location group "All DLC areas" as noted below
 * Feature: Weapon Upgrades via yaml option (#48)
 * Feature: Add /deathlink command to toggle it post-seed creation, and /help command to list DSAP-specific commands (#68)
 * Feature: Add location groups (#62).
-Using this feature you can exclude whole groups of locations such as "All DLC areas" or "Painted World", "The Great Hollow", "Ash Lake", "Upper Blighttown Depths Side", etc.
+Using this feature you can exclude whole groups of locations such as "All DLC areas" or "Painted World", "The Great Hollow", "Ash Lake", "Upper Blighttown Depths Side", etc. Excluding locationns does not prevent them being randomized at this point, but only makes it so they should not have items classified as useful or priority.
 * Feature: Add item groups (#62).
 Not excludable yet, but you are now able to mark them as local or non-local.
 * Feature: Unstuck button (#64) - will teleport you to Firelink Shrine if you've at least reached there.
 Useful if stuck in the Duke's Archive without a key.
 * Feature: Compatibility support for 0.0.19.1 and warning/error messages for unsupported apworld versions
 * Fix: Goal detection now requires being in-game (#52)
+* Fix: Items should now only be sent while player is actually in game - and queued for sending when received while they aren't in game (#71)
 * Fix: Fixed Deathlink "desync" issue and potentially other random things failing due to incorrectly calculating addresses for their in-memory structures (#66)
 * Fix: No longer replacing every enemy lot (#47)
 * Fix: Embers are always added to the item pool, and only added once (#47)
 * Fix: Firelink Shrine Chest behind Frampt ("key item lost and found") replaced with rubbish to prevent accidentally breaking AP logic (#64)
+* Fix: Item pool - Soul spells added to pool instead of consumable soul items (#70)
 * Fix: Location - nonexistent DA: Reah's Cell location removed (#47)
 * Fix: Location - PW: Twin Humanities not being detected as "checked" fixed (#49)
 * Fix: Location - PW: Velka's Rapier now requires Annex Key (#49)